whoschek/bzfs/README.md

 (re)synchronizing the backup from the production state, as well as restoring the production state from backup.

+In the spirit of rsync, bzfs supports a variety of powerful include/exclude filters that can be combined to select what datasets and snapshots and properties to replicate or delete.

 The source 'pushes to' the destination whereas the destination 'pulls from' the source. bzfs is installed and executed on the 'initiator' host which can be either the host that contains the source dataset (push